Cooperation project of National Agencies on the European Youth Work Agenda

-The strategic cooperation project of the network of National Agencies wants to mobilise the EU youth programmes for developing and strengthening youth work across Europe.
+The strategic cooperation project of the network of National Agencies wants to develop and strengthen youth work across Europe.

-The project is entitled “Strengthening youth work in Europe by supporting the implementation of the European Youth Work Agenda!
-(SNAC EYWA)” and is a part of the Bonn Process in Europe.
-SNAC EYWA is run by 16 National Agencies (NA) of Erasmus+ Youth and European Solidarity Corps and SALTO Youth Resource Centres.
+The project is entitled “Growing youth work” and is a part of the Bonn Process in Europe.
+"Growing youth work" is run by 16 National Agencies (NA) of Erasmus+ Youth and European Solidarity Corps and SALTO Youth Resource Centres.

 A strong cooperation project

-16 National Agencies and SALTO Youth Resource Centres are working together to strengthen the European Youth Work Agenda.
+16 National Agencies and SALTO Youth Resource Centres are working together to grow youth work.
+We are contributing to putting the European Youth Work Agenda into action by creating opportunities and offering support.
+Thus, we develop a network to strengthen youth work across Europe together.

 Why this project?